 docker run -d -P webapp

-Security is #1 priority in any online project, so you should not forget about special security measures.
-Good solution will be to create Firewall rules and configure them to block unauthorized access to container.
+Security is the #1 priority in any online project, so you should not forget about special security measures.
+A good solution will be to create Firewall rules and configure them to block unauthorized access to containers.

 If you have some problems with your Docker you can always hire our experts to take care of your containerized infrastructure - we'd be happy to collaborate with you!